SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Aurora.md

 #### HTTP Main Connection

-- This driver uses an HTTP connection and needs the following user information:
+- This connector uses an HTTP connection and requires the following input during element creation:

   SERIAL CONNECTION: